litingyes/vite-plugin-vue-preview/README.md

   <a href="./README.zh-CN.md">简体中文</a>
 </p>

+> Version 2.x fails to build when used in vitepress, please use version 1.x for now (PR welcome)

 A Vite plugin made for previewing and editing Vue components in Markdown and, of course, exporting a **VuePreview** component to be used directly in Vue applications.

 ## Demo